 Athletics are moving forward with scheduled practices and competitions in accordance with CDPH guidelines.
 School-based assemblies, performances and events, along with off-site field trips, will take place following CDPH guidelines and IUSD safety protocols.
 Contact your schools directly for information about athletics and activities on campus.

-IUSD is committed to providing accurate and transparent information regarding COVID-19 cases on our campuses and at District sites, while maintaining the privacy and confidentiality of our students and staff.
+IUSD is committed to providing transparent information regarding COVID-19 cases on our campuses and at District sites, while maintaining the privacy and confidentiality of our students and staff.
 Click here to view IUSD’s COVID-19 Dashboard.

 CDC Travel Guidelines